Ivan Vaughan: Lennon and McCartney

-Ivan Vaughan (18 June 1942 – 16 August 1993) was a boyhood friend of John Lennon and later a schoolmate of Paul McCartney.
-He was born in Liverpool on the same day as McCartney and they both commenced school at the Liverpool Institute in September 1953.
-He played tea-chest bass part-time in Lennon's first band, The Quarrymen, and was responsible for introducing Lennon (then 16) to McCartney at a community event (the Woolton village fête) on 6 July 1957, where The Quarrymen were performing.
+He played tea-chest bass part-time in Lennon's first band, the Quarrymen.
+He was responsible for introducing 16-year-old Lennon to McCartney at a community event, the Woolton village fête, on 6 July 1957, where the Quarrymen were performing.
 McCartney, having just turned 15, impressed Lennon by knowing all the lyrics to Eddie Cochran's song "Twenty Flight Rock", and with his guitar playing, Lennon invited McCartney to join the band.
 The next day, McCartney conveyed through Vaughan that he accepted the offer.
-This decision led to the formation of the Lennon and McCartney's songwriting partnership and subsequently, as The Beatles, the group went on to achieve worldwide success.
+This decision led to the formation of the Lennon–McCartney partnership, which formed the nucleus of the Beatles.